Niranjan Venkatesan

 • TAQA Bratani v FOGUK

-Acting (with Laurence Rabinowitz KC) for the Claimants in these high-profile Commercial Court proceedings concerning the forfeiture of interests previously held by the Defendant in three oil and gas fields in the Brae complex.
+Acting (as sole counsel and with David Allison KC) for the Claimants in these high-profile Commercial Court proceedings arising out of the forfeiture of interests previously held by the Defendant in three oil and gas fields in the Brae complex.

 • Crypton Digital Assets Ltd v Blockchain